jbuzzanco/blogmon/README.md

 ## Further Polishing, and troubles in development stage

-A big trouble was learning how the hierarchy of ember works, and to generate components and how the relate to the resources.
+A big trouble was learning how the hierarchy of ember works, and to generate components and how the relate to the resources, all within a week's time.
+It was stressful learning and implementing Ember in such
 Also generating an application adapter from the command line took some time to figure out what was going wrong, before realizing it got rid of importing ember!

 As it can be improved, I would like to have styling be better.
 With formatting, colors, fonts.
 Also, I would like to